 Dealing with the physical

-and emotional demands of MS is not easy.
+and emotional demands of MS isn't easy.
 If you feel overwhelmed, talk to your

 doctor.
 You may be depressed, which can be treated.
 And finding a support group

-where you can talk to other people with MS can be very helpful.
+where you can talk to other people who have MS can be very helpful.